1967 in film

 The year 1967 in film involved some significant events.
 It is widely considered one of the most ground-breaking years in American cinema, with "revolutionary" films highlighting the shift towards forward thinking European standards at the time, including: Bonnie and Clyde, The Graduate, Guess Who's Coming to Dinner, Cool Hand Luke, The Dirty Dozen, In Cold Blood, In the Heat of the Night, The Jungle Book and You Only Live Twice.

 Highest-grossing films

 North America

 The top ten 1967 released films by box office gross in North America are as follows:

-Outside North America

-The highest-grossing 1967 films in countries outside North America.